LetsDrinkSomeTea/reisetagebuch/_templates/day-template.md

 ---

-> "Quote of the day"
+> Quote of the day